depaolim/wrun/README.md

 Install the last python 2.7 package (ex.
 Python 2.7.12)

-Install the last PyWin32 package for python 2.7 (ex.
+[Only for the Windows server Service] Install the last PyWin32 package for python 2.7 (ex.
 PyWin32 220)

 Clone the github repo (at the moment there is no proper setup)